kafabkaren/msfour_kafagymstore/README.md

     - There are two steps involved in this process:<br>
         - Cart which is getting all the user orders.<br>
         - Checkout which allows user to add their shipping details and make a secure payment via stripe.<br><br>
+    <li>ADMIN</li>
+    - The admin panel, which can be created with Django project, where Admin can take control of products and other data.<br><br>
     <li>FEATURES REMAINING TO IMPLEMENT</li>
     - Connecting to additional payment systems such as PayPal<br>
     - Adding a 24/7 service via chat<br>